You already know the importance of “niching down” and laser-targeting your audience (…versus trying to appeal to everyone under the sun).

 Your audience might not be who you think they are!

-Now, I’m not suggesting that your audience is a bunch of “pod people” from outer space.
+Now, I'm not suggesting that your audience is a bunch of “pod people” from outer space, only pretending to be interested to lure you into their sinister trap.

 However, marketers of all shapes and sizes are guilty of making false assumptions about their prospects…

-- Or perhaps you assume the positioning that’s working for your competitors will work brilliantly for you?
+- Perhaps you assume the positioning that’s working for your competitors will also work brilliantly for you?

 And hey, it happens.
 We’re only human.